 Graduate Management Admission Test Educational Testing Service P.O.
-Box 6103 Princeton, NJ 08541-6103
+Box 6103 Princeton, NJ 08541-6103 Telephone: 1-800-GMAT-NOW or 609-771-7330 Website: www.mba.com Email: gmat@ets.org

 - 8. If English is not the applicant's native language, the applicant is required to submit an official TOEFL score report, an IELTS score report, or a PTE score report (please refer to page 22 of this Bulletin). - 9.
 Students entering graduate courses must have a working knowledge of Microsoft Office, to include: Word, Excel, and PowerPoint.